esa-tu-darmstadt/tapasco/misc/documentation/tapasco-json.md

 * architectures
 * cores

 For a user, only `kernel.json` files are really relevant.
 They are necessary to allow the use of the TaPaSCo HLS feature with custom C/C++ code.
-To ensure correct use of these files, TaPaSCo uses a rigorous json-parser, which validates the json-Files and prints out errors accordingly.
+To ensure correct use of these files, TaPaSCo uses a rigorous json-parser, which validates the json-files and prints out errors accordingly.
 Mostly these error messages can already help with correcting the json-files.
-The following sections will further describe the attributes of certain json-Files.
+The following sections will further describe the attributes of certain json-files.

 Table of Contents